richardwilkes/gcs5/notes.md

 #### GCS-specific work that needs to be done

 - Add undo records for edit operations that don't already have them
+- Implement prompting for substitution text when moving items onto a sheet
 - Settings editors
   - Attributes
   - Body Type